Ask Vanessa: The Importance of Respite Care for Primary Caregivers

 "You promised to care for them 'forever,' but what happens when 'forever' starts breaking you?
 It's time to talk about the lifeline known as respite care."

-In my years as a nurse and care advocate, the most common emotion I see in adult children isn't just love—it's guilt.
+In my years as a nurse and care advocate, the most common emotion I see in adult children isn't just love.
+It's guilt.
 Guilt for feeling tired.
 Guilt for wanting a weekend away.
-Guilt for admitting that caring for Mom or Dad is harder than they expected.
+Guilt for admitting that caring for Mom or Dad is harder than they ever expected.

 Vanessa's Response